pkrrules/home-comparative-market-analysis-agent/docs/phase4-design-notes.md

 ## Test coverage

-`.venv/bin/python -m unittest discover -s tests` — 91 tests: 13 new
+At Phase 4 completion, `.venv/bin/python -m unittest discover -s tests` contained 91 tests: 13 new
 (`test_report.py`, `test_orchestrator.py`, the latter using a small `FakeProvider` test double rather than the real fixtures, so every approve/decline/exhausted/unknown-subject branch is exercised